Digimon Adventure tri.: Music

-Kōji Wada returned to perform the theme song "Butter-Fly (tri. version)", while Ayumi Miyazaki performs the insert song, "Brave Heart (tri. version)".
+Kōji Wada returned to perform the Japanese version's theme song "Butter-Fly (tri. version)", while Ayumi Miyazaki performs the insert song, "Brave Heart (tri. version)".
 The theme song for the English dub is "Digimon Are Back (Again!)" by John Majkut.
-The ending theme song for Reunion is "I wish (tri. version)" by Ai Maeda.
+The ending theme song for Reunion is "I wish (tri. version)" by AiM.
 The ending theme song for Determination is "Seven (tri. version)" by Wada.
-The ending theme for Confession is "For Me" (僕にとって, Boku ni Totte) by Knife of Day (Yamato Ishida / Matt Ishida (Yoshimasa Hosoya)).
-The ending theme for Loss is "keep on (tri. version)" by Ai Maeda.
-The ending theme for Coexistence, as well as the first four parts of Future is "Words of Love" (アイコトバ, Ai Kotoba) by Ai Maeda & Ayumi Miyazaki.
-The ending theme for Future, as well as the final part of the film, is "Butter-Fly (tri. version)" by the DigiDestined, Digimon Singers, Ayumi Miyazaki, Ai Maeda, and Wada.
+The ending theme for Confession is "For Me" (僕にとって, Boku ni Totte) by Knife of Day (Yamato Ishida / Yamato "Matt" Ishida (Yoshimasa Hosoya)).
+The ending theme for Loss is "keep on (tri. version)" by AiM.
+The ending theme for Coexistence, as well as the first four parts of Future is "Words of Love" (アイコトバ, Ai Kotoba) by AiM & Ayumi Miyazaki.
+The ending theme for Future, as well as the final part of the film, is "Butter-Fly (tri. version)" by the DigiDestined, Digimon Singers, Miyazaki, AiM, with Wada.